waldronmatt/groundwork/docs/repo/TOOLS.md

 [`nx`](https://github.com/nrwl/nx): Task runner with great performance for small and large sized monorepos and many tooling options for different tech stacks

-[`lerna-lite`](https://github.com/lerna-lite/lerna-lite): Publisher that supports conventional commits for semantic versioning and is smaller and more lightweight than `lerna`
+[`lerna-lite`](https://github.com/lerna-lite/lerna-lite): Publisher that supports conventional commits for versioning and is smaller and more lightweight than Lerna

 ## Workspace Tooling